jkmpariab/goiter/README.md

-**iter** provide support for iteration and conversion of a sequence of data for golang through a simple `iter.Iterator` api
+**goiter** provide support for iteration and conversion of a sequence of data for golang through a simple `goiter.Iterator` api

-`iter.Iterable` is provided for a more intuitive approach through `iter.Iterator`
+`goiter.Iterable` is provided for a more intuitive approach through `goiter.Iterator`

 look into test cases to see sample usage